HunchPounch/RayTracing/README.md

 An arbitrary number of spheres, tetrahedrons and parallelepipeds are acceptable as objects.
 Space for an observer has the following representation: the observer looks at the corner of the origin, where the x-axis is to the left and the y-axis is to the right

+The project is written in pure c++, except that one library for sketching bmp file was used.
+The project includes various OOP methods such as Factories, virtual methods, inheritance, as well as the project includes parallel computation with OpenMP and even a small part of the BVH method.

 ## Parameter file (parameter.txt):
 1) camera coordinates x, y, z (three real numbers);
 2) coordinates of the normal vector to the screen (three real numbers);